-Politicians crying, suicides, money being used to buy video games, these are the reactions of some Japanese people who have been caught in corruption scandals.
+Politicians crying, suicides, money being used to buy video games, these are the reactions of some Japanese people who have been caught up in corruption scandals.
 These are some of the Japanese corruption scandals that we will see in this article.

 Is corruption in Japan rare?